William Matthew Scott: Adult life

-So he was living in Herne Bay, Kent by 1921, and he was already familiar with the area by 1925 when he published Disher, Detective, which has his detective's assistant discovering a black stamp washed up at Hampton.
+Rents were lower in Herne Bay than in London, and the air was less smoky there.
+Scott suffered from "precarious" health, so he became a resident of Herne Bay, Kent from August 1920, and was familiar with the area by 1925 when he published Disher, Detective, which has his detective's assistant discovering a black stamp washed up at Hampton.
 In 1928 he was at St Minver Cottage in Salisbury Drive.
 From 1929 to 1932 he was living at Crown Hill Cottage, West Cliff Drive.
+The actor, producer and Herne Bay resident Max Roma and Scott became friends, and they collaborated in amateur theatrical productions.
 From 1933 to 1935 he lived at The Old Cottage, a 17th-century listed building, at 125 Grand Drive.
-From 1935 to the end of his life he lived with his wife at Windermere in High View Avenue, at the top of Westcliff overlooking Hampton-on-Sea.
+From 1935 to the end of his life, he lived with his wife at Windermere in High View Avenue, at the top of Westcliff overlooking Hampton-on-Sea.
 He was living there when he wrote Herne Bay Pageant in 1937, and all his children's books were written there from about 1951 to 1964.
 The surroundings of all his Kentish residences are reflected in the settings of his books: notably in Half-Term Trail, 1955, which was written at Windermere and is set in Herne Bay and Hampton.
 While he was living at Windermere he had grandchildren for whom he wrote The Cherrys series.

-He was a private person, said to have "shunned the limelight".
-However he contributed to the life of Herne Bay by directing its amateur dramatic society The Mask Players from 1930 to 1940, and he wrote the 1939 Town Guide "in his own idiosyncratic way".
-He created a logo for Herne Bay, showing its heron symbol, its clock tower, Reculver Towers and the sea.
-He died of a stroke at Nunnery Fields Hospital, Canterbury, on 7 May 1964; his death certificate describes him as a journalist.
+Scott was a "shy and private" person, said to have "shunned the limelight".
+However he contributed to the life of Herne Bay by directing its amateur dramatic society The Mask Players from 1930 to 1940.
+Steventon and Ford suggest that The Mask includes a veiled description of Scott, thus: "Thirty-five ...
+Clean-shaven.
+Horn-rimmed glasses.
+A successful author and poseur.
+A weakness for the limelight".
+However the latter "weakness" was his eagerness to sit in the wings in theatres and caricature the players, while at the same time shunning any spotlight on his own person.
+He wrote the 1939 Herne Bay Town Guide "in his own idiosyncratic way".
+He created an emblem for Herne Bay, showing its heron symbol, its clock tower, Reculver Towers and the sea.
+However the idyll of a holiday town far from London was interrupted by the Second World War.
+He was appointed as a fire point guard for his street, High View Avenue, and he wrote later that the town began to empty as residents left to serve their country.

+Scott died of a stroke at Nunnery Fields Hospital, Canterbury, (Note: Nunnery Fields Hospital is now Kent and Canterbury Hospital.) on 7 May 1964; his death certificate describes him as a journalist.
 He was cremated at Barham Crematorium on 12 May 1964; his ashes were scattered in the grounds there, and there is no headstone or memorial.
-In 1998 the Herne Bay Gazette said, "Mr Scott was a true citizen of Herne Bay who had not received due recognition."
+The Thoresby Society has commented that, "his only memorial is his work".
+In 1998 the Herne Bay Gazette said, "Mr Scott was a true citizen of Herne Bay who had not received due recognition".